insightiq-ai/iiq-managed-service/README.md

              Response-body: [Click here](https://docs.insightiq.ai/docs/api-reference/api/ref/operations/create-a-v-1-professional-creator-content-fetch#Responses)

-  - [Async] audience_overlap
+  - [Async] Get overlapping audience among a set of creators:
       - Find the unique and overlapping audience among the followers of a set of creators of the same platform.
       - This API has 2 tables:
         - audience_overlap_request: This table stores the request details for audience overlap calculations.
+For each fetch request you make, there will be 1 entry created in this table.
         - audience_overlap_data: This table stores the results of the audience overlap calculations.
+For each fetch request you make, if it is successful, all the corresponding data will be stored in this table.
+You can find that using the audience_overlap_request_iiq_id.

         - **POST** <BASE-URL>/v1/social/creators/audience-overlap